TISUnion/PrimeBackup/docs/config.md

     If you do want to change the `hash_method`, you need to delete the `prime_backup.db` file and the `blobs` folder in the [storage root](#storage_root), which will delete all existing backups

+!!! note

+    If you want to use `blake3` as the hash method, you need to install the `blake3` python library manually.
+    It's not included in the default requirement list, because in some environments it might require rust runtime to build and install

+    ```bash
+    pip3 install blake3
+    ```

 - Type: `str`
 - Default: `"xxh128"`